Gilmore Girls season 3: Overview

 Lorelai and Rory are planning to go backpacking in Europe while Luke is planning to go on a cruise with Nicole.

-Lorelai and Sookie are able to buy the Dragonfly now that Lorelai doesn't have to pay for Yale.
+Lorelai and Sookie are able to buy the Dragonfly Inn now that Lorelai doesn't have to pay for Yale.

 Rory gives the valedictorian's speech at graduation, paying tribute to her grandparents and Lorelai, and the season ends with Rory and Lorelai looking around Chilton for the last time.